diffix/reference/docs/misc.md

 Suppose that the administrator tags the following as being AID columns: `atm.account`, `accounts.ssn`, and `users.ssn`.
 (Strictly speaking the admin should tag `accounts.account` as well, but let's suppose that he or she doesn't.)

 If the analyst queries just the `atm` table, then `atm.account` is protected.
 In some theoretical sense user is not protected, but it would be very hard for an attacker to exploit this.
-It might be that one user has four accounts, and that user has very high withdrawls in all those accounts, and so that user isn't adequately flattened, but this is a corner case that I wouldn't worry about in practice.
+It might be that one user has four accounts, and that user has very high withdrawals in all those accounts, and so that user isn't adequately flattened, but this is a corner case that I wouldn't worry about in practice.

 In any event, if the attacker wants to somehow exploit information about that user, then he has to JOIN with `users` and `accounts`, at which point `ssn` is also brought in as an AID, and so now the user is protected.

+> Note that the noise depends on what gets JOINed.
+Not sure we can or need to do anything about this.

 Suppose now that the attacker does a query with `atm JOIN users on amount = age`.
 Such a query would totally mix up `ssn` and `account` in that individual rows would contain `ssn` and `account` that have nothing to do with each other.
 Nevertheless, both `ssn` and `account` would be protected by virtue of the two AIDs.